-A handy resource for fishermen and boaters, these pages track water levels on an hourly basis in TVA lakes across the Tennessee Valley, give water release schedules at the dams, and more.
+A handy resource for fishermen and boaters, these pages track water levels on an hourly basis for TVA lakes across the Tennessee Valley, give water release schedules at the dams and more.

 TVA operates one of the most comprehensive river-system monitoring programs in the United States.
 Get information about water quality at TVA lakes, including advisories on swimming at various recreation areas and eating fish caught in the reservoirs.

-TVA monitors water temperatures in the Elk River closely so that it can adjust the operation of Tims Ford Dam to protect the variety of life in the river, including a cold-water trout fishery and endangered species and sport fish that require warm water.
+TVA monitors water temperatures in the Elk River closely so that it can adjust the operation of Tims Ford Dam to protect the variety of life in the river, including a trout fishery and endangered species that require cold water, and sport fish that require warm water.